nrenner0211/password-manager/README.md

 `Use Node.js and Express.js to create a RESTful API`

-`Use Handlebars.js as the templating engine` (we don't have to use handlebars, the module just says so)
+`Use Handlebars.js as the templating engine`

 `Use MySQL and the Sequelize ORM for the database`